-Students in Kindergarten participate in mathematics lessons each day, straight after recess.
-They need lots of hands -on activities to develop their understanding of mathematical concepts and many concepts will be taught and reinforced through games.
+Students in Kindergarten participate in mathematics lessons each day, straight after our morning routine.
+They need lots of hands -on activities to develop their understanding of mathematical concepts and many concepts will be taught and reinforced through educational games.

 At home, you can help your child by playing board games involving dice or counting, playing card games and talking about numbers in everyday contexts, for example, finding numerals at the supermarket, reading the numbers on letterboxes, following directions to something hidden in a room etc.

 Other curriculum areas

 In Kindergarten, students will participate in a variety of experiences in other curriculum areas including science, history and geography, PDHPE, sport and creative arts.
 Children love the hands-on, inquiry nature of many of these subjects and the content of what is what, often stems from the students’ interests and questions.